Giza: Economy

+Industries in Giza include film making Giza in a hub of Egyptian studios like Studio Misr and alahram studio, and movie production companies like Al Sobki productions headed by Mohamed Alsobki.

+A main source of income in Giza is tourism as a home to many historical sites including the Great Pyramid and Pyramid of Djoser and the Grand Egyptian Museum.

+Chemicals is an important industry in Giza, Giza Paints & Chemical Industries was established in 1984.

-Industries here include movies, chemicals, Giza cotton, machinery and cigarettes.
-In addition, Giza has many luxury apartment buildings along the Nile, making it a popular place to live.
+Giza has many luxury apartment buildings along the Nile, making it a popular place to live.

 International access

 Access to the city of Giza, which has its own governorate adjacent to the Governorate of Cairo, is dependent on the Cairo International Airport.
 Another local airport is found in Giza, called the Imbaba Airport, but recently the Egyptian government has decided to shut down the area and turn it into a cultural or an athletic area.

-Sphinx International Airport opened in 2018.
+Sphinx International Airport was opened in 2018 as an alternative to the already congested Cairo International Airport, but also to improve accessibility to the Giza necropolis as well as to the Grand Egyptian Museum.

 Education

 Giza's learning institutions include Cairo University, which was moved to Giza in 1924.
 The city is a hub of education and educational services not only for Egypt but also for the entire Mediterranean Region.
 Giza has numerous schools, kindergartens, and institutes of higher learning.

 The Cairo Japanese School, a Japanese international school, is in Giza.
 The Deutsche Evangelische Oberschule, a German international school, is located in Dokki in Giza.
 Previously the Pakistan International School of Cairo had its campus in Giza.